in

 Some home BBQ pros will smoke some fatty pieces of leftover bacon (an oxymoron…I know) towards the end of the seasoning process as well to add some fatty residue and aroma to the inner walls of the new smoker.

 Go ahead and throw these in for the last hour or two as well if you wish.
-Do not let them burn or they will add a carbonized aroma to your smoker which is not what you want.
+Do not let them burn or they will add a carbonized aroma to your smoker, which is not what you want.

-Re-Seasoning your Smoker
+Re-Seasoning the Smoker

 Throughout the life of your Masterbuilt electric smoker, it’s highly likely that you’re going to need to re-season it more than once.